sjentsch/lsjDocs/_pages/Ch14_ANOVA2_01.rst

 levels minus 1 (i.e., R - 1 for the row variable Factor A, and C - 1 for the
 column variable Factor B).
 So, for the ``drugs`` factor we obtain *df* = 2, and for the ``therapy`` factor we obtain *df* = 1.
-Later on, when we discuss the interpretation of ANOVA as a regression model (see Section `ANOVA as a linear model <Ch14_ANOVA2_06.html#anova-as-a-linear-model>`__), I’ll give a clearer statement of how we arrive at this number.
+Later on, when we discuss the interpretation of ANOVA as a regression model (see section :doc:`ANOVA as a linear model <Ch14_ANOVA2_06>`), I’ll give a clearer statement of how we arrive at this number.
 But for the moment we can use the simple definition of degrees of freedom, namely that the degrees of freedom equals the number of quantities that are observed, minus the number of constraints.
 So, for the ``drugs`` factor, we observe 3 separate group means, but these are constrained by 1 grand mean, and therefore the degrees of freedom is 2.
 For the residuals, the logic is similar, but not quite the same.
 The total number of observations in our experiment is 18.
 The constraints correspond to 1 grand mean, the 2 additional group means that the ``drug`` factor introduces, and the 1 additional group mean that the the ``therapy`` factor introduces, and so our degrees of freedom is 14.
 As a formula, this is N - 1 - (R - 1) - (C - 1), which simplifies to N - R - C + 1.

 Using the degrees of freedom and the square sums we calculated above, we can calculate the following F-values for the factors A and B.